mtilson/docker-dokuwiki/README.md

 #### Install

+* Run the above _deployment commands_
+* Wait for the following message from the container logs in the console:
+    * `sleeping for 60 seconds to add the above key to git server account`
+* Copy displayed public key and provide it to your git server
+    * For example, see how to [Set up an SSH key](https://confluence.atlassian.com/bitbucket/set-up-an-ssh-key-728138079.html) for Bitbucket
+* If you run installation procedure the first time, fresh DokuWiki data will be `commited` to your repository
+* On the next run, DokuWiwi data from your repository will be cloned/pulled to the container `/data` volume
-* After the applying the above _deployment commands_ , open your browser on `https://<host name>.<domain name>/install.php` to proceed installation of DokuWiki through the wizard
+* As script proceeds, open your browser on `https://<host name>.<domain name>/install.php` to finish installation of DokuWiki through the wizard
 * Fill in the form provided by the wizard and click `Save`
 * As the following message appears `The configuration was finished successfully.
 You may delete the install.php file now. ... `, delete the install.php file:
     * `docker exec dokuwiki /bin/sh -c "rm -fr /var/www/install.php"`